 Josh Billings has fixed December 21st as the date of his lecture in this place.
-Tickets are on sale at WHITCOMB'S, FITCH'S and the
+Tickets are on sale at Whitcomb's, Fitch's and the post office.

-Lost, between the express office and Pine silver.
-Finder will be suitably rewarded on | nati schools. leaving at this office.
+Lost, between the express office and Pine street, a string of Rosary Beads, with links of silver.
+Finder will be suitably rewarded on leaving at this office.